malloydata/malloy/demo/malloy-demo-composer/README.md

 # Malloy Composer Demo

-The Malloy Composer Demo is provided as a working example of an application built using Malloy.
+The Malloy Composer Demo is provided as a working example of an application built on top of Malloy.

 ## Running the Composer